SystemsApproach/security/systems.rst

 efforts including those of the FIDO alliance (FIDO = Fast Identity Online).

-The basic idea behind passkeys is simple enough: a user (or more likely, a device owned by the user) creates a private/public key pair specifically for a single web site and provides the public key to the site.
+The basic idea behind passkeys is simple: a user (or more likely, a device owned by the user) creates a private/public key pair specifically for a single web site and provides the public key to the site.
 The user proves their identity to the web site using some other method such as a previously established user name and password.
 The